EHDEV/all_cnn/README.md

 ### The All Convolutional Net ###

-* This is the implementation of The All Convolutional Net Paper where all layers of the neural net are conv layers without downsampling.
-Instead, we test 1) increasing stride of the layer before the pool and 2) Use an additional conv layer with a larger stride
+* This is the implementation of The All Convolutional Net Paper where all layers of the neural net are conv layers no pool layer added.
+We compare three implementations of a convolutional neural net.
+1) Baseline, regular conv->pool->conv->pool... architecture 2) Removing all pool layers from (1) but with increased stride in each of the conv layers right before the pool layers.
+2) Replace all pool layers with a conv layer with increased stride.

 (http://arxiv.org/abs/1412.6806)
 Version 0.1